← Back to Portfolio

 Ghostwriter & Content Strategist

-Let me tell you something most people will not admit.
-Some of the most powerful words you have read online — the LinkedIn post that made you stop scrolling, the thought leadership article that changed how you think about your industry — were not written by the person whose name is on them.
-A ghostwriter wrote those words.
+Some of the most powerful words you've read online, the LinkedIn post that made you stop scrolling, the thought leadership article that changed how you think about your industry, the newsletter that felt like it was written just for you, were not written by the person whose name is on them.

-And if you are a writer sitting on real talent and wondering why your career has not taken off the way you imagined, this might be the most important thing you read this year.
-Ghostwriting is not a compromise.
-It is a legitimate, lucrative, deeply fulfilling craft, and for the right kind of writer, it is the highest expression of your skill.
+And if you're a writer sitting on real talent, and wondering why your career hasn't taken off the way you imagined, this might be the most important thing you read this year.

 First, Let's Kill the Myth

-What Makes a Great Ghostwriter
+What Makes a Great Ghostwriter Honestly

 1. You Must Be a World-Class Listener

 Before you write a single word, you have to listen.
-Not just to what your client says, but how they say it.
+You don't just listen to what your client says, but how they say it too.
 The rhythm of their sentences.
 The words they repeat.
 The stories they keep coming back to.
-Your ears are your most important tool.
-Every time you speak with a client, treat it like a masterclass on them.
+The things they say with passion versus the things they say because they think they should.

 2. You Must Be a Voice Chameleon

-Your personal writing style might be beautiful, but in ghostwriting it is mostly irrelevant.
-You are not writing to express yourself.
-You are writing to express someone else — so clearly and authentically that even people who know them personally cannot tell the difference.
-This requires a rare kind of ego suspension.
-If you embrace it, it becomes a superpower.
+As a ghostwriter, you are not writing to express yourself.
+You are writing to express someone else, so clearly and authentically that even people who know them personally cannot tell the difference.

-3. You Must Be a Strategic Thinker
+3. You Must Be a Strategic Thinker, Not Just a Wordsmith

 4. You Must Be Reliable to a Fault